Visual Resources Center

 The Visual Resources Center (VRC) supports faculty, staff, and students who use images and other visual media in their teaching, scholarship, and creative projects.
 We provide technical assistance and training in software and hardware and serve as a campus resource for questions regarding copyright and image permissions.
 We also help users locate high-quality images that are not in our collection and manipulate files for presentations and class papers.

 The Colorado College Digital Image Database (CCDID) is available to all members of the Colorado College community.
 CCDID digital images are for educational purposes only and must be used in accordance with "fair use" copyright guidelines.
-Database Available
+Database Available with CC Account Only.

 The Visual Resources Center offers software and hardware tutorials throughout the year.
 Check the tutorials calendar for our current offerings and workshop descriptions.
 Meghan Rubenstein, the Curator of Visual Resources, is also available to discuss specific projects one-on-one.